Pre Black Friday Sale. 20% OFF on all products. Coupon code: fme20off

 4. Contact the Customer

 Sometimes, the best solution is the direct approach.
-If the order was canceled due to an issue that's now resolved, you could simply contact the customer and ask them to place the order again.
+If the order was cancelled due to an issue that's now resolved, you could simply contact the customer and ask them to place the order again.

 Steps: